albertony/jafs/README.md

 Check out [Duplicati](https://github.com/duplicati), *a free, open source, backup client that securely stores encrypted, incremental, compressed backups on cloud storage services and remote file servers.*
-I used my experience from the current project to contribute with a Jottacloud backend, so that you can store *encrypted, incremental and compressed* backup in your unlimited.
+I used my experience from the current project to contribute with a Jottacloud backend, so that you can store unlimited amount of *encrypted, incremental and compressed* backup.

 I also recommend [Syncthing](https://github.com/syncthing/syncthing), an open source, cross-platform, encrypted, continuous file synchronization program for synchronizing files directly between devices.